Deputies searching for hit-and-run driver that seriously injured Del Mar man

 “Easy way or hard way, you’re going to be brought to justice,” said Shaun.

-News 8 reached out the sheriff’s department for more on the investigation.
+News 8 reached out the San Diego County Sheriff’s Department for more on the investigation.
 As of Monday evening, we haven’t heard back yet.
 Anyone with information is asked to come forward.

 Loved ones have set up a fundraiser.